If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 - pay additional fees to attend examinations.

-Make sure that this is clear from the outset so that students are not surprised down the track.
+Make sure this is clear from the outset so that students are not surprised down the track.

 2. Pricing and Payment Terms